-- 5.3 The plan protects the most important of the existing open spaces in the parish - the Village Green (Tannen Land) - the Village Community Wood (Blackbird Wood) - the Village Play Park
+The plan protects the most important of the existing open spaces in the parish - the Village Green (Tannen Land), the Village Wood (Blackbird Wood) and the Village Play Park.
 These are identified as Local Green Spaces and only development necessary to improve their enjoyment by the general public will be permitted.
 The Village Green is owned by Devon County Council, is subject to covenants and restrictions on its use, and is managed by the Parish Council.

-The Village Community Wood is owned and managed by a local charitable trust, and was established to encourage wildlife and provide a quiet space for residents and visitors to enjoy.
+The Village Wood is owned and managed by a local charitable trust, and was established to encourage wildlife and provide a quiet space for residents and visitors to enjoy.
 The Village Play Park is on a long-term lease to the Parish Council and subject to restriction that it be used only as a children's play area.

-POLICY SNP12: LOCAL GREEN SPACES
+POLICY SNP11: LOCAL GREEN SPACES

-- 1. The local green spaces identified in the plan will be safeguarded from development.
-Only minor development directly associated with and necessary for the public enjoyment of the green space will be permitted. - 2.
-The following areas are designated as green spaces in the plan: - a) The Village Green - b) The Village Community Wood (Blackbird Wood) - c) The Village Play Park
+- 1. The following areas are designated as local green spaces in the plan:

+- a) The Village Green

+- b) The Village Wood (Blackbird Wood)

+- c) The Village Play Park

+- 2. Development of local green spaces identified in the plan will only be permitted in very special circumstances.